Wenuka19/DermAI/README.md

 * Dense Layer with `no. of classes` nodes.<br>

 As I found in various online resources `RMSProp` optimizer with the learning rate of 0.0001 seem to give very good results for the InceptionV3 model.
 So I decided to use the same optimizer for my use case.
 [Figure of the model](/assets/images/InceptionV3_model.png)<br>
-As the first step mentioned in the [article](http://karpathy.github.io/2019/04/25/recipe/) I used as my referenced for the model training I started to overfit the model.
+As the first step mentioned in the [article](http://karpathy.github.io/2019/04/25/recipe/) I used as my reference for the model training I started to overfit the model.
 The base InceptionV3 model was freezed with imagenet weights and this gave following numbers of parameters to train.
 * Total params: 40,795,026<br>
 * Trainable params: 18,992,242<br>
 * Non-trainable params: 21,802,784<br>